 CURRENT GROUP MEMBERS

-B.S., Nanjing University
+B.S., Temple University

 Psuedomonas aeruginosa is an opportunistic pathogen responsible for many hospital-acquired infections, and its ability to form biofilms contributes to its high antibiotic resistance, making these infections difficult to treat.
 While many studies have been performed on P.aeruginosa biofilms and bulk colonies, not much research has been done on the behavior of single P. aeruginosa bacteria.
 My work focuses on designing micropore electrode devices to be able to trap single bacteria and study their behavior upon changes to the surrounding environment through spectroscopic and electrochemical techniques.

-B.S., Beijing University of Chemical Technology
+B.S., University of Alabama

-B.S., Illinois State University
+B.S., Penn State University